Adrian Clayborn: Atlanta Falcons (second stint)

-On April 9, 2019, Clayborn signed a one-year $4 million contract with the Atlanta Falcons.
+On April 9, 2019, Clayborn signed a one-year $4 million contract with the Falcons.
 In Week 2 against the Philadelphia Eagles, Clayborn recorded his first sack of the season in the 24–20 win.
 In Week 10 against the New Orleans Saints, Clayborn had one sack in the 26–9 win.
 In Week 11 against the Carolina Panthers, Clayborn had two sacks in the 29–3 win.
 Clayborn played in 15 games with one start, recording 18 tackles, four sacks and two forced fumbles.

 Cleveland Browns

 On April 9, 2020, Clayborn signed a two-year, $6 million contract with the Cleveland Browns.
-He finished the season with 3.5 sacks and a forced fumble.
+He finished the season with 3.5 sacks and a forced fumble in 15 games and two starts.

 Clayborn was released by the Browns on March 9, 2021.